 The warm sandy beaches, waves thrashing across the shores, the cool water touching your feet, and the undying sea breeze.
 Sydney has some of the most amazing beaches in the world and thousands of tourists select them as one of their travel destinations.

 The ocean beaches are separated into Northern and Southern beaches.
 All the beaches are located along the Pacific Ocean coastline and attract tourists and locals all year round because of its wonderful climate.
 So, if you are planning on putting Sydney as your next vacation spot, perhaps you'd like to know where all the fancy beaches are.

 Top 5 Famous and Breathtaking Beaches in Sydney, Australia

 Did you know that there are about 70 (big and small) beaches in the city?
 Yes!
 Whether you choose the Northern beaches located at the north side of the Sydney Harbour or the Southern beaches located at the Eastern suburbs and Cronulla, you are surly going to be mesmerized with their beauty galore.

 Apart from these world famous beaches, Sydney has plenty more to offer its tourists like the Sydney Harbour Bridge and the Sydney Opera House.
-You can read more in detail from the article best places to visit in Australia.
-Till then, keep researching on more exciting places to see in and around Sydney, Australia, and I hope you have a wonderful time there.
+You can read more in detail about the places to visit in Australia.
+Till then, keep researching on more exciting places to see in and around Sydney, Australia, and have a wonderful time there.